 A portion of all sales will go towards rescuing more dogs.

-Another Good Dog was released from Pegasus Books on August 7, 2018, and is available anywhere books are sold.
+Another Good Dog was released from Pegasus Books is available anywhere books are sold.

 How YOU Can Help Right Now

 In fall of 2018 and spring of 2019, I toured some of the shelters in the rural south.
 The dogs in my book came from these shelters.
 What I saw was a turning point in my own life.
 Something must be done.
 The number of good dogs dying in our shelters and the conditions they are held in are simply not acceptable.
 None of us should stand for it.
 I have committed to speaking up as loudly and as widely as I can until this very solvable problem is solved.